What is brand authenticity? Well, generally speaking, it’s when brands act, illustrate and feel (or be) genuine to their customers.

 Brands that do all three are brands that customers prefer and trust.
 How can you adopt these qualities and make your brand more authentic?

 TIP 1: Be reliable – Quality over quantity, and keep your promises

 Seems like a no-brainer, right?
 Unfortunately, there's an authenticity deficit in the global marketplace today.
 Not all brands keep the promises they make, not all communicate honestly, and not enough place the customer's interests above their own.
-Brands in the Top 100 list have maintained and improved the quality of their products over the years.

 Kathleen Hall, advertising and marketing VP of Microsoft, said: "We went back to our consumers and did a global study, visualizing what the brand meant to them.
 There was consistency worldwide: Microsoft means opportunity, access and connection, a combination of strength and possibility."